Can I search inside my favorites?

 And above again is the Open the submenu button that opens the submenu containing the item currently selected in the search result.

 With the Tools menu, you can open the Search box and select the Extended Search option.
-In addition, the Search All Favorites item will display all your favorites in the search result.
+In addition, the Special Searches menu offer very powerful search results.
+See: What are the Special Searches?

 Editing favorites from the search result